j-info/ctfsite/walkthroughs/2022-11-25-Year-of-the-Rabbit.md

 ![](images/yrabbit7.png)

+Scandalous!
 Opening the image shows a picture of a woman but nothing else.
 I download it to see if there is any steganography going on.
 Running `strings Hot_Babe.png` shows us this at the end:

 ![](images/yrabbit8.png)